ben-newell/configuration/README.md

 ## 1. bootstrap.sh (source bootsrap.sh)

-This step is important: bootstrap_loader.sh
+This step is important: bootstrap loader

 Jump into the git directory and start rsync’ing the files to your home directory.
 Then, source on the zshenv file.